Mouth & Nose Holes

 clean the awl well.
 So then I use an exacto blade and a small round

 needle file to clean and buff the holes.
-(The needle files are in the shop.)
+(Needle files are available cheap at discount hardware stores.)

 This method works great on smaller dolls as well as the larger ones.